sretcher/one-sample-proportion/README.md

 ### Hypothesis Testing
 For this experiment, the sample proportion is 506/755 = .67.
 We need to calculate the number of standard deviation units between p-hat and our null hypothesis value.
 Since the standard error of p-hat is sqrt(po\*qo/n), we can calculate our test statistic z = (.67 - .7) / sqrt(.7 * .3 / 755) = −1.79880913.
 Using a rejection region, we find that the z value corresponding to an area of .01 is 2.3263.
 Since -1.79880913 < 2.3263, we do not reject the null hypothesis.
 Using a table, we find that the p-value for our test statistic is .5 + .4633 = 0.9633.

 We construct a 99% one sided confidence interval with the formula .67 - 2.3263( sqrt (.67 \*.33 / 755) ) = (.63, Inf).
-For this formula, we use p-hat and q-hat since they approximate the value of corresponding parameters for large sample.
+For this formula, we use p-hat and q-hat since they approximate the value of corresponding parameters for large samples.
 We are 99% confident that the true value of p is within the interval (.63, Inf).
 Looking at the results from JMP and R, our results are very similiar.
 JMP and R conduct Chi-Square Tests of Independence, which are mathmatically the same as our z-test.

 ![test](proportion-test.png)